Confluent Platform Release Notes¶

 5.4.0 is a major release of Confluent Platform that provides you with Kafka 2.4.0, the latest stable version of Kafka.

-The technical details of this release are summarized below and in 5.4.0.
+The technical details of this release are summarized below.

 - The Confluent CLI is now included in the full Confluent Platform tarball.
 Confluent Community software users must download the CLI separately and configure it to point at their installation manually.
 Updates are disabled for the CLI included in the full Confluent Platform tarball to ensure compatibility.